evanx/certserver/README.md

 Then run the test script: [scripts/test.sh](https://github.com/evanx/authserver/blob/master/scripts/test.sh)

+(Requires Redis server to be a running e.g. `apt-get install redis-server` and `service start redis-server.`)

 When the app is running, you can view the URL <a href="https://localhost:8443/help">https://localhost:8443/help</a> in your browser.
 Actually this should just render this `README.md.` Incidently any request without a client cert, is redirected to `/help.` Since a self-signed server certificate is used, your browser will issue an "unsafe" warning.

 The test script uses `curl` to send client-authenticated HTTPS requests to the service.